1plus1isblue/advent-of-code-2021-racket/16/notes.md

 ```

 I'm going to go ahead with this assumption that it's only an issue at the top-level and that everything contained doesn't contain wasted space.

+# Debugging - tries at multiples of 22 until going too far and reaching end-of-index issue
+It looks like the first call is from 22 to 27.
+This really should be 22 to 49.
+Don't forget the end is exclusive so last bit considered is 48.
+It looks like the first issue is that the end is only +5 when we're expecting 27 - meaning it should consider from

+Fixed the issue.